SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 #### Unstructured text

-Two experimental settings allow to handle unstructured text (content that does not provide any explicit property value annotations) using a separate field in ES.
+Two experimental settings allow to handle unstructured content (text that does not provide any explicit property value annotations) using a separate field in ES.

 ##### Raw text